morgan3d/quadplay/README.md

 Features
 ========================================================

+- Create games on Windows, macOS, Linux
+- Play your games in any web browser on laptop, desktop, tablet, phone, Raspberry Pi 4, or Jetson Nano
 - 60 fps @ 384 x 224 pixels = 12:7 aspect ≈ 16:9.3
 - 4096 sRGB (4:4:4) colors
 - Four 10-button gamepads (D-pad + ⓐⓑⓒⓓ + ⓟⓠ)
 - Hundreds of built-in sprites, sounds, and fonts
 - Program in PyxlScript, a friendly Python-like language
 - Order-independent, 4-bit alpha transparency
-- Native 2.5D graphics via z-order
+- Native 2.5D graphics with z-order
 - 9.4 MB of total sprite memory
 - Up to 64 sprite and font sheets of up to 1024x1024
 - Optional 192 x 112, 128 x 128, and [64 x 64](https://itch.io/jam/lowrezjam-2019) screen modes